linode/docs/docs/platform/disk-images/disk-images-and-configuration-profiles/index.md

 [![Overview of Linode Manager interface.](disks-and-config-profiles-advanced-options.png)](disks-and-config-profiles-advanced-options.png)

 1. These are your configuration profiles.
-Click on the more options ellipsis and then select **Boot This Config** to start your Linode with the settings and disks you have specified in the configuration profile.
+Click on the **more options ellipsis** and then select **Boot This Config** to start your Linode with the settings and disks you have specified in the configuration profile.
-2. Click this link to create a new configuration profile.
+2. Click the **Add a Configuration** link to create a new configuration profile.
 3. These are your disks.
-Select the corresponding more options ellipsis to resize, rename, imagize, or delete a disk.
+Select the corresponding **more options ellipsis** to resize, rename, imagize, or delete a disk.
-4. Click this link to create a new blank disk, or a disk with a Linux distribution installed.
+4. Click the **Add a Disk** link to create a new blank disk, or a disk with a Linux distribution installed.
-5. This box indicates how much storage space is allocated to disks.
-To see how much space inside your disk is currently being used, connect to your Linode via SSH and execute the `df -m` command.
+5. This pane indicates your plan's available storage that has been allocated to your disks.
+To see how much space inside your disk is currently being used, connect to your Linode via SSH and execute the `df -h` command.

 ## Disks